Randy Escolango: Career

 On July 12, 2023, Escolango was appointed by President Bongbong Marcos as Undersecretary at Department of Human Settlements and Urban Development (DHSUD).
-As a DHSUD executive, he currently serves as Undersecretary for Pasig River Urban Development (PRUD), Administrative Service, Finance Service, Legal Service, Strategic Communications and Public Affairs Service, Knowledge Management and Information Systems Service, Homeowners Associations and Community Development Bureau, National Drive Against Professional Squatters and Squatting Syndicates, and Disaster Response.
-He likewise serves as the Undersecretary in charge of the Department's Resettlement Implementation Coordinator Project Management Office with the Department of Transportation.
+As a DHSUD executive, he served as Undersecretary for Pasig River Urban Development (PRUD), Administrative Service, Finance Service, Legal Service, Strategic Communications and Public Affairs Service, Knowledge Management and Information Systems Service, Homeowners Associations and Community Development Bureau, National Drive Against Professional Squatters and Squatting Syndicates, and Disaster Response.
+He likewise served as the Undersecretary in charge of the Department's Resettlement Implementation Coordinator Project Management Office with the Department of Transportation.
 Among his tasks as Undersecretary for Disaster Response was the implementation of the DHSUD's Integrated Disaster Shelter Assistance Program (IDSAP), the national government's major shelter assistance program for calamity victims.
 Escolango was also designated as chairperson of the Technical Working Group for the celebration of the National Shelter Month, the Philippine expanded version of the country's observance of World Habitat Day.
 As one of the hosts of the DHSUD Kapihan sa Radyo, a weekly radio program aired by the Presidential Broadcast Service, Escolango was among the key figures highlighting the agency's major initiatives, including the 4PH, IDSAP, PRUD, which is focused on environmental and urban renewal, and PLANADO, which is an initiative advancing strategic land use and urban planning.

+Escolango speaks at the BUCAS Center groundbreaking ceremony of the Southern Isabela Medical Center in 2025.

+On August 1, 2025, Escolango was appointed by President Bongbong Marcos as Undersecretary of Department of Health (DOH).
+In this capacity, he serves as alternate of the Secretary of Health in the Philippine Health Insurance Corporation (PhilHealth) Board of Directors, and as member of the Board of Trustees of Specialty Hospitals in the Philippines.